 THE HEALTH IMPACT ASSESSMENT FOR MAZOWIECKIE VOIVODESHIP VARIANTS OF ANTI-SMOG RESOLUTION

 The Health Impact Assessment for Mazowieckie Voivodeship variants of anti-smog resolution (in Polish) is a comprehensive analysis done by European Clean Air Center experts.
 The results show that it is necessary to fully implement the ban on solid fuels combustion.
 The implementation of this measure would allow to avoid 1900 premature deaths and over 1400 hospitalizations for cardiovascular and respiratory reasons annually in the Mazowieckie voivodship.
 These are very large health benefits and this option should be a long-term goal of air protection measures undertaken in Mazovia.

 The Health Impact Assessment for Malopolska variants of draft Air Quality Plan

-The Health Impact Assesment for Malopolska variants of draft Air Quality Plan Report (in Polish) is an comprehensive analysis done European Clean Air Center experts.
+The Health Impact Assessment for Malopolska variants of draft Air Quality Plan Report (in Polish) is a comprehensive analysis done by European Clean Air Center experts.
 The results show that it is necessary to fully implement the requirements of the anti-smog resolution for Małopolska as soon as possible.
 Analyzes show that without additional ambitions, the number of premature deaths due to exposure to high concentrations of PM2.5 dust can be reduced by as much as 800 annually compared to the baseline scenario.
 Implementing full antismog bill, mortality would drop by 1450 annually in Malopolska.
-Implementing full antismog bill, would drop mortality by 1450 cases annually in Malopolska.
+Implementing full antismog bill, would drop mortality by 1450 cases annually in Malopolska